Metalit/QuestJDFixer/README.md

 # JDFixer for Quest
 Ever wanted to change your note offset with more scope and precision than the limited player settings options?
 Well, here you go.
-This mod is a port of https://github.com/zeph-yr/JDFixer with a couple changes.
+This mod is inspired by the PC mod [JDFixer](https://github.com/zeph-yr/JDFixer), but has a couple significant changes.

-On many maps, especially older ones and OSTs, the jump distance will be far away enough to negatively affect performance.
-Changing the note jump distance is generally regarded as changing the map itself and does not allow score submission, so this mod changes the offset instead.
+On many maps, especially older ones and OSTs, the Jump Distance is far away enough to mess up timing, change the feel of the level, and generally affect performance negatively.
+This mod solves that by allowing all the values involved to be configured into your ideal way of playing.
 ## Features
-- Quick settings access through side panel
+- Quick settings access through gameplay setup menu
-- Set your jump distance anywhere from 1 to 50
+- Configurably set either your Half Jump Distance or Jump Duration
-- Remember last set jump distance
+- Remembers last set values
-- Calculate and set jump distance for a configurable reaction time
+- Tweak your Note Jump Speed (disables score submission)
 - Automatically set values for each level and difficulty
 ## What do all these numbers mean?
-The **jump distance** of a level is the absolute distance from the location the notes spawn to where you stand and slice them.
-It is calculated with an overcomplicated formula using the level's spawn offset, note jump speed, and BPM. **Note jump distance** is the speed that the notes move towards you, and **spawn offset** is an offset to the default jump distance.
+The **Half Jump Distance** of a level is the absolute distance from the location the notes spawn to where you stand and slice them.
+It is calculated with a complicated formula using the level's Spawn Offset, Note Jump Speed, and BPM. **Note Jump Speed** is the speed that the notes move towards you, and **Spawn Offset** is a per-level offset to the default jump distance, set by the mapper.
+Finally, **Jump Duration** is the amount of time it takes for the notes to reach you after they spawn.

-The **reaction time** used by this mod is simply the time from the notes spawning until they reach you instead of the distance.
-A constant reaction time is much more universally applicable.